opensearch-project/project-website/_posts/2024-05-07-opentelemetry-metrics-visualization.md

 Here we use the maximum, since the metric is a monotonically increasing counter.

 In comparison with TSVB, we have no control over the derivation scale.
-That means, the derivative will be dependent on the interval length.
+That means the derivative will be dependent on the interval length.
 This is why, we did not give a custom label on the x-axis, so that it will print the interval length.
 This is the first limitation of the standard line chart, we encounter.